seanrjohnson/protein_gibbs_sampler/README.md

 If you have CUDA installed, everything should pass, otherwise there will be one skipped test.

+Running the tests for the first time might take a while because model weights need to be downloaded.

 ### Docker

 Setup container environment: